 Bosque County Celebrates Texas Independence Week

 In June 2008, a group of interested Texans began a project to celebrate Texas Independence.
 The purpose is to encourage and promote education regarding the rich history of Texas and its people and to celebrate our past and honor those who paved the way for us.
 Bosque County has been a large participant of this celebration starting in March 2009.
-Week-long programs are held all over the county, focusing on everything from Indian troubles to Texas Rangers to outlaws and local community folklore and history.
-The goal is to involve all communities and schools in educational programs and to share the Texas experience.
-Civic organizations, churches and schools have been very supportive.
+Programs are held all over the county.
 These celebrations should help us grow in knowledge and appreciation for the past.